marcusbadillo/learning-lab/udacity-introducing-generative-ai-with-aws/README.md

 1. Open `customer_support_chatbot.ipynb` in JupyterLab.
 2. Run it

-## Interesting Libs talked about in course
+## Libs talked about or user in course

 [Aws Rekognition](https://aws.amazon.com/rekognition/) An AWS service that uses deep learning to analyze images and videos for tasks such as facial analysis and object identification, it requires no ML expertise from the user.